 Famous in NSW, WA, and VIC, Grapevine Gathering has just announced it will be coming to Queensland.
 Sirromet Wines, located in the picturesque Mount Cotton, the Queensland edition is only a short drive from Brisbane and the Gold Coast.

 Ready to tickle your tastebuds, Grapevine Gathering will be overflowing with the finest wine from the vine – sample Chardonnay, Shiraz, Cab, Merlot, Red & White.
 Lovers of beers and cider, don’t worry, be hoppy, a selection of local craft brews will be waiting for you.
 Headliners include none other than Peking Duk, The Veronicas, Ball Park Music, The Kooks, Confidence Man, Jack River, and so many more.
 To get tickets now, click here.

 Grapevine is coming to Queensland for the first time.

 Caloundra Music Festival

-The Sunshine Coast’s Caloundra Music Festival celebrates the community’s local culture, food and arts scenes.
+The Sunshine Coast’s Caloundra Music Festival is back bigger than ever this year to celebrate the community’s local culture, food, and arts scenes with an amazing lineup!

 To make things even better, some stages are so close to the beach that you can stay in the water all day enjoying the festival’s local and international entertainment.